 Hanging baskets or window boxes full of flowers or foliage plants give a color boost to your house and garden.
 They can be used effectively even in a very small space.
 If you choose plants carefully, you can change the plantings to suit every season.

-Window Box with Begonia, Coleus and Petunia.
+Window Box in part-shade with Begonia, Coleus and Petunia.